mancrurod/mancrurod/README.md

 A **Junior Data Scientist** who started out studying **literature, linguistics, and storytelling**.
 These days, I build tools to explore how language works using **Python, NLP, and AI**.

 My background in **Philology** and  **Digital Humanities** taught me to look closely at words.
 That same attention to detail now guides my approach to data science and machine learning.
 I focus on **natural language processing**, **data extraction**, and **text analytics**, especially in cultural and creative domains.
+I'm constantly learning, love iterative design, and care about how users actually interact with data tools.

 I don’t just crunch text.
 I try to listen to it.